RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Implementation aspects of the RADI algorithm

 For $p>1$, a similar formula can be derived, but one should note that the function $f$ is not necessarily differentiable at every point $\sigma$, see, e.g., \cite{Ove92}.
 Thus, a numerically more reliable heuristic is to artificially reduce the problem once again to the case $p=1$.
 This can be done in the following way: let $v$ denote the right singular vector corresponding to the largest singular value of the matrix $R_k$.
 Then $R_k\in\Complex^{n \times p}$ in \eqref{exp:eq:resmin-function} is replaced by the vector $R_k v \in \Complex^{n}$. \\

 Since numerical optimization algorithms usually require a starting point for the optimization, the two shift generating approaches may be combined: the residual Hamiltonian shift can be used as the starting point in the optimization for the second approach.
 However, from our numerical experience we conclude that the additional computational effort invested in the post-optimization of the residual Hamiltonian shifts often does not contribute to the convergence.
+The main difficulty is the choice of an adequate subspace $U$ such that the projected objective function approximates \eqref{exp:eq:resmin-function} well enough.
+This issue requires futher investigation.
 The rationale is given in the following example.

 \begin{example} Consider the Riccati equation given in Example 5.2 of \cite{Sim07}: the matrix $A$ is obtained by the centered finite difference discretization of the differential equation